NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: NeoMem Solution

 Note that cold pages in fast memory tiers should also be detected and demoted to slow memory to create space for hot page promotion.
 Since the detection of cold pages does not need a high resolution, as highlighted in~\cite{tmts}, NeoMem employs the well-established LRU 2Q mechanism\cite{lru2q} in the Linux kernel for the detection of cold pages (\bsix).

-$\bullet$ \emph{State Monitoring.} In a tiered memory system, monitoring runtime states, such as bandwidth utilization, read/write ratios~\cite{sha2023vtmm}, and page access frequency distribution~\cite{lee2023memtis}, is crucial for effective memory tiering.
+$\bullet$ \emph{State Monitoring.} In a tiered memory system, monitoring runtime states, such as bandwidth utilization, read/write ratios, and page access frequency distribution, is crucial for effective memory tiering.
 For example, when the slow CXL memory experiences increased bandwidth usage, it becomes advantageous to migrate more hot pages to fast memory.
 Additionally, in cases where CXL-side memory employs devices with asymmetrical read/write bandwidths, the migration scheduler should better consider their distinct performance characteristics~\cite{sha2023vtmm}.
 Furthermore, the distribution of page access frequency also counts in hot page classification~\cite{lee2023memtis}.
-To facilitate the migration scheduling process, we incorporate state monitors into NeoProf.
-The operating system accesses these critical runtime states through NeoProf commands.
+Therefore, we incorporate state monitors into NeoProf.
+The OS retrieves these critical runtime states through NeoProf commands.

-\textbf{NeoMem Daemon.} Within the Linux kernel, we implement a NeoMem daemon (\bfive) that interfaces with NeoProf to gather runtime statistics.
+\textbf{NeoMem Daemon.} Within the OS kernel, we implement a NeoMem daemon (\bfive) that interfaces with NeoProf.
 This daemon is responsible for managing hot page promotions, adhering to a migration policy specified in user space (\beight).
 Hot pages are migrated by invoking the kernel's page migration functions (\bseven), at intervals set by the \texttt{migration\_interval} parameter.
 Additionally, the daemon resets NeoProf's states at regular intervals, as determined by the \texttt{clear\_interval} setting.

 \textbf{Migration Policy.} Based on the rich information provided by NeoProf, NeoMem's migration policy establishes the guidelines for the NeoMem daemon to orchestrate memory profiling and migration (\bseven).
 This policy decision is made in the user space, enabling customization and tuning by the user.
 We will introduce the implementation of NeoMem daemon and migration policy in Section~\ref{sec:neomem_software}.